 One of the goals of the data package is to support polymorphic operations between tokens.
 For this, the base Token class defines methods for primitive arithmetic operations, which are add(), multiply(), subtract(), divide(), modulo() and equals().
 Derived classes override these methods to provide class specific operation where appropriate.
-The objective here is to be able to say, for example, where a and b are arbitrary tokens.
+The objective here is to be able to say, for example, a.add(b)

+where a and b are arbitrary tokens.
 If the operation a + b makes sense for the particular tokens, then the operation is carried out and a token of the appropriate type is returned.
 If the operation does not make sense, then an exception is thrown.
-Consider the following example
+Consider the following example then a.modulo(c)